jackmorrison12/personal-site/content/notes/spanner.md

 ### TrueTime-supported Transactions

-Read-Write - requires locks
+<mark>Read-Write - requires locks</mark>

-Read-only - lock free
+<mark>Read-only - lock free</mark>

 - Requires a consistent snapshot of the data
 - Requires declaration before start of transaction
-- reads information that is up-to-date
+- Reads information that is up-to-date

-Snapshot-read - read information from the past by specifying timestamp or bound
+Snapshot-read - <mark>read information from the past</mark> by specifying timestamp or bound

 - Use specific timestamp from the past or timestamp bound so that data until that point will be read
-- The point in the past must be well defines
+- The point in the past must be well defined
-- This is useful since Spanner is a multi-version database
+- This is useful since Spanner is a <mark>multi-version database</mark>

 ### Timestamps + TrueTime